fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Restart-ServiceFabricNode.md

 ```

 ### -PartitionKindNamed
-Indicates that this cmdlet restarts a node on a named partition.
+Indicates that the **PartitionKey** parameter specifies a partition key for a service that uses Named partitioning scheme.

 ```yaml
 Type: SwitchParameter